stud0709/oms_companion/README.md

 This is a very early version of the software.
 Use it at your own risk.

 ## Setting Up
-This software requires Java Runtime Environment 8 or later.
+This software requires Java Runtime Environment 14 or later.
 Download the release file into a subfolder of your user folder.
+- If your java runtime has registered with the .jar file type, you just doubleclick `omscompanion.jar`.
-If you have your Java runtime on your class path, use `oms.cmd` to start the application.
-It will appear in your system tray.
+- If you have your Java runtime on your `path`, use `oms.cmd` to start the application (it contains just on line: `java -jar omscompanion.jar`)
+- If you have a Java installation not on your `path`, modify `omscompanion.cmd` accordingly (`path_to_your_java_folder\bin\java -jar omscompanion.jar`).

+omsCompanion will appear in your system tray.

+If you rely on `omscompanion.jar` and don't want Windows prompt to show up, you can modify the command as follows: `start javaw -jar omscompanion.jar`

 ## Creating a Private Key